osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 Validating the Origin Through the Federation
 ----------------------------------

-Once your origin has been registered in the federation
+Once your origin has been registered in the federation:

-1. Download a test file (POSIX) or object (S3) from your origin (replacing `ORIGIN_HOSTNAME` with the host name of your origin, and TEST_PATH with the OSDF path to the test file or object
+1. Download a test file (POSIX) or object (S3) from your origin (replacing `ORIGIN_HOSTNAME` with the host name of your origin, and TEST_PATH with the OSDF path to the test file or object:

         :::console
         user@host $ curl -L https://osdf-director.osg-htc.org:8443/TEST_PATH -o /tmp/testfile